 Writing your life insurance in trust passes ownership of your life insurance policy over to someone you trust (a trustee), similar to an executor of a Will.

 Writing your life insurance in trust brings three key benefits:

-- Avoids/minimises your inheritance tax (IHT) liability, (40% over £325,000)
+Helps avoid/minimise inheritance tax (IHT) liability for your loved ones (40% over £325,000)

-- Avoids probate, for a faster pay out
+Avoids probate, for a faster pay out

-- Allows you more control over your policy and the proceeds.
+Allows you more control over your policy and the proceeds